Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination

 \section{Abstract}

-Measuring a qubit is a fundamental yet error prone operation in quantum computing.
-These errors can stem from various sources such as crosstalk, spontaneous state-transitions, and excitation caused by the readout pulse.
-In this work, we utilize an integrated approach to deploy neural networks (NN) on to field programmable gate arrays (FPGA).
-We demonstrate that it is practical to design and implement a fully connected neural network accelerator for frequency-multiplexed readout balancing computational complexity with low latency requirements without significant loss in accuracy.
-The neural network is implemented by quantization of weights, activation functions, and inputs.
-The hardware accelerator performs frequency-multiplexed readout of $5$ superconducting qubits in less than $50$~ns on RFSoC ZCU111 FPGA which is first of its kind in the literature.
-These modules can be implemented and integrated in existing Quantum control and readout platforms using a RFSoC ZCU111 ready for experimental deployment.
+Measuring a qubit state is a fundamental yet error-prone operation in quantum computing.
+These errors can arise from various sources, such as crosstalk, spontaneous state transitions, and excitations caused by the readout pulse.
+Here, we utilize an integrated approach to deploy neural networks onto field-programmable gate arrays (FPGA).
+We demonstrate that implementing a fully connected neural network accelerator for multi-qubit readout is advantageous, balancing computational complexity with low latency requirements without significant loss in accuracy.
+The neural network is implemented by quantizing weights, activation functions, and inputs.
+The hardware accelerator performs frequency-multiplexed readout of five superconducting qubits in less than \SI{50}{\nano\second} on a radio frequency system on chip (RFSoC) ZCU111 FPGA, marking the advent of RFSoC-based low-latency multi-qubit readout using neural networks.
+These modules can be implemented and integrated into existing quantum control and readout platforms, making the RFSoC ZCU111 ready for experimental deployment.